duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/00_skeleton/03_running_exercises.md

 ## Getting Started

-Fork the [`dt-exercices`](https://github.com/duckietown/dt-exercises) repository and clone it onto your computer.
+Fork the [`dt-exercices`](https://github.com/duckietown/mooc-exercises) repository and clone it onto your computer.

 Set up an upstream remote.
 From inside the directory you just cloned:

-    laptop $ git remote add upstream git@github.com:duckietown/dt-exercises.git
+    laptop $ git remote add upstream git@github.com:duckietown/mooc-exercises.git

 Now to pull anything new from the original repository you can do:

     laptop $ git pull upstream daffy

-Enter the `dt-exercises` folder that you just cloned do:
+Enter the `mooc-exercises` folder that you just cloned do:

-    laptop $ cd dt-exercises
+    laptop $ cd mooc-exercises

 In here you will see a number of folders.
 Each folder corresponds to an exercise.